 - Improve the sexual safety of patients and staff on inpatient mental health units by 50% above baseline by March 2024.

-Alongside our Mental Health Trusts, we are working closely with NHS England and NHS Improvement and the National Collaborating Centre for Mental Health (NCCMH).
-The NCCMH have been working with mental health trusts to gathered evidence via collaborative pilot projects and working with the wider resources of the Royal Collage of Psychiatrists.
-They will produce materials and ‘change packages’ to support Trusts with each of the programme’s three priorities regarding restrictive practice, suicide and sexual safety and we will support the adoption and spread of interventions and innovation.
+Alongside NHS mental health trusts in our region, we are working closely with NHS England / Improvement and the NCCMH which has been working with mental health trusts to gather evidence via collaborative pilot projects and working with the wider resources of the Royal Collage of Psychiatrists.
+They will produce materials and ‘change packages’ to support trusts with each of the programme’s three ambitions outlined above.
+We will support the adoption and spread of interventions and innovation.

-We are also one of five AHSNs who have come together in the South of England Mental Health Quality and Patient Safety Improvement Collaborative.
-In partnership with these funding AHSNs, the Collaborative is led and delivered by a faculty of committed mental health professionals.
+We are also one of five AHSNs which have come together in the South of England Mental Health Quality and Patient Safety Improvement Collaborative which is led and delivered by a faculty of committed mental health professionals in partnership with the AHSNs.

 All of this shared learning, expertise, access to clinical leadership and resources will be focused on making care safer while improving the quality of mental healthcare.